appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

 6. Select the branch where you want to implement continuous delivery.
 For example, the `master` branch or any `feature` branch.

 7. Copy the provided endpoints and paste them into your CI/CD pipeline configuration.
-Replace the `curl` command with the command provided by Appsmith(as mentioned in step 3).
+Replace the `curl` command with the command provided by Appsmith(as mentioned in the YAML file in step 3).

-5. Generate a bearer token for authenticating requests to the provided endpoint.
+8. Generate and copy the bearer token for authenticating requests to the provided endpoint.
 Save this token for future reference.
+Once done, click the **Finish Setup** button in your Appsmith application.

+9. In Github, add the **bearer token**.
+It is recommended that you create secrets or secure variables instead of directly adding them to the repository.

 <dd>

- For the [bearer token](https://oauth.net/2/bearer-tokens/), it is recommended that you create secrets or secure variables instead of directly adding them to the repository.

 *Example:* You can use GitHub Secrets, where you can securely add your token in the repository's **Secrets and Variables** settings.
 In the `deploy-appsmith.yaml` file, replace the `Authorization: Bearer <bearer token>` with `Authorization: Bearer ${{ secrets.APPSMITH_CD_KEY }}`